Iqrit: 1951 Supreme Court ruling

 In 1951, Muhammad Nimr al-Hawari brought against Israel the first legal action concerning villagers returning to their homes.
 This was on behalf of 5 men who were Iqrit villagers and Israeli citizens.
 On 31 July 1951, the Israeli courts recognised the rights of the villagers to their land and their right to return to it.
 The court said the land was not abandoned and therefore could not be placed under the Custodian of Absentee Property.

 In July 1951, the villagers of Iqrit pleaded their case before Israel's Supreme Court, and the court ruled in favour of the right to return to their village, "as long as no emergency decree" against it has been issued.
 After this judgement, the military government immediately issued such a decree against the Ikrit evacuees.
 The villagers appealed to the Supreme Court again and were scheduled to have their case considered on 6 February 1952.

 IDF razes Iqrit

-Two months after the Israeli High Court had rules in favour of the Ikrit residents, on Christmas Day 1951, Israeli Defense Forces (IDF) destroyed the village, including its residences and churches.
+Two months after the Israeli High Court had rules in favour of the Ikrit residents, on Christmas Day 1951, Israel Defense Forces (IDF) destroyed the village, including its residences and churches.
 According to the Washington Report on Middle East Affairs, Israeli soldiers took the village chief of Iqrit to the top of a nearby hill to force him to watch as Israeli troops conducted explosive demolition of each house in the village.